moiri/kobold/README.md

         val:
             value to configure the attribute

+Get configuration attributes

+    Engine.getConfigAttr(attr);
+        attr:
+            the same attributes as in Engine.setConfigAttr(attr, val).

+        return
+            value of the attribute

 Create and add a new character to the engine.
 Example animations are provided.
 To add different animations for other characters, create new css definitions similar to the ones provided in main.css.